JamesBremner/quadtree/README.md

 # quadtree

  Comparing performance of quadtree and simple search through vector of points in finding neighbours of a point.
-If there are less than 1000 points to serach, the performance is similar, at less than a microsecond for each search.
+If there are less than 1000 points to search, the performance is similar, at less than a microsecond for each search.
 For more than 1000 points, the advantage of a quadtree becomes significant.

 ![image](https://user-images.githubusercontent.com/2046227/134812073-3a073669-5281-4bc4-8b2c-7b4aaa894c98.png)